israellevin/grider/README.md

 # grider

-Helper for playing a solitaire card game
+Helper for playing a solitaire card game.